gitpod-io/retired-gatsby-website/src/blog/frictionless-oss-contributions.md

 ---
-subtitle: Frictionless Open Source Contributions
+subtitle: Frictionless Open Source contributions for everyone
 title: Announcing contribute.dev — contribute to OSS in one click!
-date: Mon Oct 7 2019 15:00:00 GMT+0000 (UTC)
+date: Mon Oct 7 2019
 author: nisarhassan12
 image: https://user-images.githubusercontent.com/46004116/66325437-b11a9980-e940-11e9-9db4-69af48a0a52a.png
 ---

-> <h3 style="margin: 1rem 0;">TL;DR</h3>
-> To celebrate Open Source and Hacktoberfest, we're stoked 🧙✨🥰 to announce <a href="https:// contribute.dev" target="blank">contribute.dev</a> It has a list of really cool Open Source projects and can all get you started coding with a single click!
+> To celebrate Open Source and Hacktoberfest, we're stoked 🧙✨🥰 to announce <a href="https:// contribute.dev" target="blank">contribute.dev</a>.
+It has a list of really cool open-source projects that can get you started coding with a single click!

 Contributing to Open Source can be intimidating as you have to spend a lot of time while going through long README files to find out how to do the development setup that is essential for getting started.
 This is a serious barrier for contributors.
 It can be a huge pain especially if you're someone who is just starting out.